 Day 9: Khao Lak - Phuket (80 miles/128 km)

 The last leg of the tour is to the tropical paradise of Phuket island, Thailand’s largest island.
 There are a couple of small hills to conquer before we leave Khao Lak, but then it’s flat all the way down to Phang Nga and Phuket.
 This road is in excellent condition and you’ll make good time towards our resort on Surin beach.
 Phuket is connected by a bridge to the mainland and we’ll stop for a celebratory picture before riding on to our hotel.
 If we are feeling energetic we can take a very scenic coastal road where there are a few small but steep hills on the way.
 The views are well worth the extra effort though.
 Breakfast, lunch, and dinner included.

 Day 10: Free Day/Departure

 Today is yours to relax and rest after eight days of great riding.
 We can help with arrangements if you’d like to extend your stay at Phuket or organize transfers to the airport for onward flights.
-Meals: B
+Breakfast included.

 We recommend that you tuck away a few extra dollars, perhaps US$20 a day for incidentals.